reybramastap/Cplus-by-Rey/README.md

 # C-by-Rey
- I made these writings solely for my own satisfaction.
+ I write these words solely for my own satisfaction.